tildelowengrimm/talon/rules.md

 After each player has played one card in a trick the trick is won and placed on top of the winner's score pile, face down.
 The player who played the highest-numbered trump wins the trick.
 If there are no trumps, the highest card in the led suit wins.

-After the trick is one, players are permitted a moment to inspect which cards are player but must not change the order of the cards.
+After the trick is won, players are permitted a moment to inspect which cards are played but must not change the order of the cards.

 Whichever player won the last trick leads the next.
 Play continues this way until all card have been played.